 Silk is one of the richest fabrics.
-Its lustrous look and smooth feel adds grace to any kind of garment.
-However, you would find ample variety of fake silk in the market.
+Its lustrous look and smooth feel add grace to any kind of garment.
+However, you would find an ample variety of fake silk in the market.
 Furthermore, silk is a very delicate fabric and requires extensive care.

 Well, no more shopping woes, here is the answer to all your queries.